CSE-110-Group-13/cse110-sp24-group13/admin/meetings/042824-retrospective.md

 - **Key Take Aways of Retrospective:**
   - Everyone was very dependable and stepped up to finish the tasks at hand.
   - Lack of experience and task assignment were some factors holding us back.
-  - Focus more on the ground work preperation before coding and testing code are things we could do differently.
+  - Focusing more on the ground work preperation before coding and testing code are things we could do differently.
   - Next time we will try to have pair and trios for programming.

 - **Aditional topics discussed:**
+  - Discussed development process rules which can be found in the retrospective board.
+  - Based on our retrospective we decided to create teams going forward so that everyone can be held accountable within their team.
-  - We ranked people based on their skill level in order to create specific teams going forward.
+  - We ranked people based on their skill level in order to create teams going forward so that no one team has much more technical experience than the others.
   - Discussed a tenative design process going forward.
   - Discussed some ideas for dev journal.
-  - Discussed development process rules which can be found in the retrospective board.

 ## Assigned Teams:
 - **UI:**  Uliyaah, Zeyad, Maxim